 Special services are provided for our international campers:

 Camp Friendship provides a great opportunity for those campers who do not speak English or don’t speak it well.
 We provide an immersive English speaking community where non-English speaking campers will quickly expand their English vocabulary.
 Camp Friendship believes that everyday communication through games and activities is one of the best ways to learn a language.
 Campers of the same nationality are assigned to different cabins to ensure complete language immersion.

 We also offer an optional English Immersion Activity (ESL), which provides a unique and fun-filled contrast to regular classroom sessions.
-There is an additional charge for this 2-hour activity.
+There is no additional charge for this 2-hour activity.

 If you are booking a flight to camp please book them to arrive between 12pm and 4pm on the Sunday, and depart between 1pm and 5pm on the Saturday.
 Camp Friendship meets campers arriving at Washington Dulles International, Richmond International Airport, and the Charlottesville Airport.

 Campers will be met in the international arrivals area, after they have cleared through customs. *Camp staff will be wearing a staff polo shirt and will be carrying a Camp Friendship sign when meeting campers* Please note that the journey to camp from Washington Dulles Airport is often over 3 hours depending upon traffic and the number of stops made (food, bathroom etc.).

 A packing list will be provided to all of our families on their Camp In Touch Account.
 The Parent Handbook also contains a lot of valuable information to help you and your camper prepare for the summer.

 Campers may receive mail via the United States Postal Service to camp.
 All letters should be mailed to the camp mailing address is: